Dissolvable Solids For Babies

 What are the benefits of dissolvable solids?

-But some babies can have a difficult time moving from purees to textured foods.
 Because dissolvable solids break down quickly in babies’ mouths once they are mixed with saliva, they allow a more gradual transition to different textures.

 Babies can also practice their self-feeding skills and develop their fine motor skills and hand-eye coordination as they pick up these foods and bring them to their mouth.